 - academic institutions

 Our program integrates the group and societal orientation of social psychology with the applied individual focus of counseling.
-In addition to the topics covered in the general social psychology program, you will familiarize yourself with everything from social psychology to counseling.
+In addition to the topics covered in the social psychology program, you will learn about current trends in mental health counseling, roles and professional identity of mental health counselors, structures and operations of professional organizations, and ethical and legal considerations related to counseling.

 Why Ball State?

-As a student in our MA in counseling program, you will gain real-life experience both in our practicum clinic and in clinics across east-central Indiana.
+As a student in our masters of counseling program, you will gain real-life experience both in our practicum clinic and in clinics across east-central Indiana.
 Your hands-on work with clients will prepare you to practice professionally as a licensed mental health or rehabilitation counselor.

 Learn More about Our Clinic